-Degree BA, History Department Chair David C. Wright, Jr., PhD
+Degree BA, History

+Department Chair David C. Wright, Jr., PhD

 The Secondary Education Program in Citizenship is designed to prepare students to become secondary school social studies teachers, including equipping them with the skills to identify and assist students with learning disabilities.
 The emphasis is on history, along with a number of courses in political science, geography, sociology, anthropology, and economics.
 This program has been continually refined to keep pace with developments in the field of education.
-Fully approved by the Pennsylvania (grades 7- 12) and transferable to many other states.
+Fully approved by the Pennsylvania Department of Education, this program leads to a teaching certificate valid in Pennsylvania (grades 7- 12) and transferable to many other states.
 See history/secondary education for further information.